HayGrouve/wedding/README.md

 ## 📄 License

-This project is for personal use for Ana-Maria & Ivan's wedding.
+This project is for personal use for Anna-Maria & Ivan's wedding.

 ---

-**Built with 💖 for Ana-Maria & Ivan's special day**
+**Built with 💖 for Anna-Maria & Ivan's special day**